 2. Limp Tail

-It is an injury that is typically seen in dogs who work.
+It is an injury typically seen in working dogs.
 It happens between a dog’s legs, or sometimes the entire tail is up, but the tip is drooping.
 Muscle straining in the tail leads to a limp tail.
-It usually happens when dogs wag their tail more often and express their happiness and excitement by intensely moving their seat.
+It usually happens when dogs wag their tails more often and express their happiness and excitement by intensely moving their seats.

-You may find your dog chewing its tail, which may even cause swelling; your dog may find it painful to sit or stand, and it may even feel pain whenever it moves its tail.
-The vet may do x-rays to see the fractures in its tail.
+You may find your dog chewing its tail, which may even cause swelling.
+Your dog may find it painful to sit or stand and feel pain whenever it moves its tail.
+The vet may do X-rays to see the fractures in its tail.
 Your dog needs to rest if it has a limp tail injury.

 3. Biting or Chewing the Tail